Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 Okay.
 Larry, thanks for the question.
 Overall, from a margin standpoint, the first comment I would make is we do not believe that 20% is the peak.
 In fact, as we share our guidance in May of next year we'll extend beyond 2020.
 And you heard Joe make some earlier comments about a business' life, our injectables business, there's incredible excitements around that in part because of the higher margin those businesses carry than the Baxter corporate average.
 So as we move from 2020 to beyond, we start to get lift from mix and innovation really, really accelerating and helping the margin improvement.

 In terms of how we develop the target as a conservative or not, it's the same methodology that we've used over the last three years for developing our long-range financial planning commitments.
 Specifically, we have programs earmarked from a bottoms-up standpoint that sum total to 20%.
-In the past, I've talked with investors about outside hand (43:12) and comparing to competitors and using that as a basis.
+In the past, I've talked with investors about outside-in and comparing to competitors and using that as a basis.
 But for us, we've never done that.
 We've always done bottoms up initiative by initiative.
 And so we know exactly how we're going to get from where we are today, 15.5% to 16%, to the 2020 target of 20%.
 And, in fact, as we leave this call, Joe and I will be going to a zero-based budgeting meeting where we will be reviewing many of the savings initiatives that support this 2020 objective.

 As far as the linearity of this, I don't want to get into guidance discussions for 2018 at this point.
 What I will tell you is, it is now like there's 300 basis points of improvement in a particular year.
 It is fairly balanced.
 But again, I'll stop short of giving annual targets for margin improvement.